DFHack/dfhack/README.rst

                  mk = number of male kids,
                  fa = number of female adults,
                  ma = number of female adults.
+                 R can be a list of ids or the keyword 'all' or 'new'.
+R = 'all': change target count for all races on watchlist and set the new default for the future.
+R = 'new': don't touch current settings on the watchlist, only set the new default for future entries.
 :example:      Print some usage examples.

 Examples: